Theme: “IN HARMONY WITH OUR WORLD”

 Location: Reeves Auditorium, Visitor Education Center, North Carolina Botanical Garden

 Fall Coffee: A preview of upcoming events and our traditional Friendship Bouquet

 September marks the beginning of our club year.
 The Fall Coffee is a time to get acquainted with and sign up to participate in the club’s activities.
-We’ll share coffee and treats prepared by the Board of Directors as our traditional Friendship Bouquet is created by Bitty Holton.
-The Friendship Bouquet, made from contributions from our members, will be placed at the Ronald McDonald House or the NCBG for visitors to enjoy.
+We’ll share coffee and treats prepared by your Board of Directors as our traditional Friendship Bouquet is created.
+The Friendship Bouquet, made from contributions from our member’s gardens, will be placed in the reception area of the Botanical Garden for visitors and staff to enjoy.

 Brie Arthur: Woody Winter Wonderland

 Foodscape and Landscape Design correspondent on the PBS TV show, Growing A Greener World, Brie Arthur will reveal her favorite winter woody plants for winter interest.

 Lee & Larry Newlin are owners of Peaceful River Farm where they grow vegetables, herbs and berries and offer Healthy Cooking classes.
 They will share tips for growing vegetables and herbs and preparing meals using fresh produce.